viaacode/chassis.py/README.md

 Optional: make a new virtual environment and activate it.

 First we install `flask` and `viaa-chassis` using pip.
-(Note: viaa-chassis is only available on the VIAA PyPI)
+(Note: viaa-chassis is only available on the Meemoo PyPI)

 ```shell
 $ pip install flask